- Tour Plan

-The important Temples worth visiting are Banke Bihari Temple, Janam Bhumi (birthplace of Krishna), Prem Mandir, and Iskcon Temple.
+Mathura is the birthplace of Lord Krishna and in Vrindavan, he grew up.
+There are some important temples that we will visit like Banke Bihari Temple, Janam Bhumi (birthplace of Krishna), Prem Mandir, and Iskcon Temple.

-At sunrise, we visit the world-famous Taj Mahal (Closed on Friday) built by Shah Jahan in 1630 for his queen Mumtaz Mahal to enshrine her mortal remains.
-This architectural marvel is a perfectly proportioned masterpiece fashioned from white marble that stands testimony to the sill of 20,000 craftsmen brought together from Persia, Turkey, France and Italy and who took 17 year to complete this ‘Love Poem in Marble’.
-We return to our hotel for breakfast.
-Rest of the morning is free for independent activities.
+At sunrise, we will visit the Taj Mahal, one of the Seven Wonders of the World.
+Built by Shah Jahan in 1630 for his queen Mumtaz Mahal to enshrine her mortal remains.
+This architectural marvel is romanticised by everyone and would leave you awestruck.
+We return to our hotel for breakfast, the rest of the morning you're free for independent activities.

 Agra – Fatehpur Sikri - Abhaneri - Jaipur

-We arrive Jaipur and check-in a hotel.
+We arrive at Jaipur and check-in at the hotel.

 Overnight is at the hotel.

 Jaipur – Samode - Delhi